How to Write a Compelling Profile of a Person

 - Don't end with a conclusion.
 Instead, consider featuring a particularly resonant quote for the last sentence.
 Let the person you are profiling be the last voice your readers hear.

-- Edit, check for accuracy and proofread.
+- Edit, check for accuracy, and proofread.
 Once you have finished writing, go back through your work with a fine tooth comb for spelling or grammatical mistakes.
 Check that you have spelled names correctly, gotten titles right.
-Also, check and recheck your facts — if you can't verify something, it's probably best to leave it out.
+Also, check and recheck your facts—if you can't verify something, it's probably best to leave it out.
+The better your work when it reaches the copy desk, the more time copy editors will have to spend massaging and improving your prose, as opposed to fixing common grammatical errors.